 Are you a strong advocate of ensuring migrants are treated fairly?
 Do you think current migration policies can be improved and do you want to help make that happen?

 This MA in Development Studies track is available through cooperation between various faculties and schools in Leiden, Delft and Erasmus universities, including ISS.
 Classes include discussion of current events related to migration and diversity.
-The programme also offers various extracurricular activities and seminars such as visits to relevant policy organisations (such as the International Organisation for Migration in The Hague), a ‘superdiverse’ neighbourhood, and symposia organised with students concerning current developments in relation to migration and diversity.
+The programme also offers various extracurricular activities and seminars such as visits to relevant policy organizations (such as the International Organisation for Migration in The Hague), a ‘superdiverse’ neighbourhood, and symposia organized with students concerning current developments in relation to migration and diversity.

 This MA track is relevant for people from or aiming to work in local or national governments, community and development organizations, NGOs, universities and the private sector.